Mandi (food)

+Mandi is strongly associated with Yemeni cuisine, as it spread from Yemen to many parts of the world.
+Zarb; a variety of mandi, is strongly associated with the bedouins of Jordan.

+History

+The 13th-century Aleppan cookbook Kitab al-Wuslah ila l-habib mentions a recipe for roasting whole lamb in an underground pit, food historian Nawal Nasrallah likens this dish to the modern bedouin zarb found in Jordanian cuisine.

+Palestinian ethnographer Tawfiq Canaan described zarb in 1927:

+Zarb is a roasted sheep, where the whole (when the animal is young) or a part of a sheep is placed in a small freshly-prepared, cave like oven.
+This oven is heated very strongly, the meat is salted and placed in it after which the oven is hermetically closed.

+He also commented that "a holy dbihah should not be prepared as a zarb".

+Mandi was introduced to Hyderabadi cuisine by Yemeni migration to Barkas.

 Etymology

-The word "mandi" comes from the Arabic word "nada", meaning "dew", and reflects the moist 'dewy' texture of the meat.
+The word "mandi" comes from the Arabic word "nada" (ندى), meaning "dew", and reflects the moist 'dewy' texture of the meat.

 Technique

 Mandi was usually made from rice, meat (lamb, camel, goat or chicken), and a mixture of spices called hawaij.
 The main technique that differentiates mandi from other meat dishes is that the meat is cooked in the tannour.

 Dry wood (traditionally samer or gadha) is placed in the tandoor and burned to generate heat turning the wood into charcoal.

 The meat is then boiled with whole spices until tender, and the spiced stock is then used to cook the basmati rice at the bottom of the tandoor.
 The meat is suspended inside the tandoor above the rice and without touching the charcoal.
 After that, the whole tandoor is then closed with clay for up to eight hours.

-Regional variations and popularity
+Regional variations

 Mandi has transcended its Yemeni roots and is now popular in many parts of the Arabian Peninsula, including Saudi Arabia, the UAE, and Egypt.
 It is also eaten in regions such as the Levant, Turkey, and South Asia, where it is known as "kuzhi mandi" in Kerala, India.
 Each region often incorporates local spices and cooking methods, leading to unique interpretations of the dish.